 We'll all go out to eat food once in a while that someone else has cooked.
 However, energy games are more akin to living off fast food and take-aways because we never learned how to cook or because it seems easier than making our own!
 We ultimately pay a big price for this approach - used up friendships, lack of fulfilment, ill health and unachieved goals.

-Eventually if you realise that IF YOU LOVE YOURSELF AND YOU BELIEVE IN YOURSELF - YOU DON'T NEED TO PLAY GAMES TO GET OTHER PEOPLE'S ENERGY.
+Eventually if you realise that IF YOU LOVE YOURSELF AND YOU BELIEVE IN YOURSELF - YOU DON'T NEED TO PLAY GAMES TO GET ENERGY, IT EXISTS ALREADY WITHIN.